fujeyla/processing4netbeans/README.md

 - add processing.org contributions libraries thanks to an included downloader/installer
 - benefit from code completion, debugger, profiler and other usual tools from the netbeans IDE

-Currently, the netbeans 8 version is supported.
+Currently, the netbeans 8 version is supported

+- notice the plugin is not officially released yet on the netbeans plugins page, coming soon -